Rebirth Year Fourteen

 –REFERENCE: In Flash Vol. 5 #21.
 Batman makes an armored exo-suit, which he stores in the Batcave.

-–REFERENCE: In Joker Vol. 2 #2 and Joker Vol. 2 #14—originally told in Talon #5-14.
+–REFERENCE: In The Joker Vol. 2 #2 and The Joker Vol. 2 #14—originally told in Talon #5-14.
 A reformed Talon named Calvin Rose wars against the remnants of the defeated Court of Owls.
 Rose is aided by his mentor, former Court of Owls Grandmaster Sebastian Clarke (also spelled “Clark”) and friend Casey Washington, head of a security company called Securitus.
 Batman and Nightwing watch Rose fight a rogue Talon called the Butcher of Gotham (Felix Harmon).
 Batman intervenes in Rose’s reckless charge against the Court of Owls’ current Grandmaster John Wycliffe.
 Clarke then betrays Rose, briefly allying himself with a disinterested Bane before switching partners to the Butcher.
 Meanwhile, Wycliffe kidnaps Casey’s daughter Sarah Washington.
 Batman continues watching as Rose and Casey enter into a three-way battle pitting themselves versus Clarke and the Butcher versus Wycliffe and his Talons.
-Batman intervenes again, taking down all the baddies and saving Sarah.
+Batman intervenes again, taking down all the bad guys and saving Sarah.

 –FLASHBACK: From Infinite Frontier Secret Files #5 (Infinite Frontier Secret Files Print Edition #1) and Nightwing Vol. 4 #95—originally told in “THIS BLOOD IS THICK.”
 Kate Kane and Maggie Sawyer get engaged to be married!
 Mr. Bones aka Director Bones, head of the DEO, targets former Bat-Girl Bette Kane (now going by Hawkfire) and Jake Kane.
 This leads to Bones and Cameron Chase using Arkham Asylum patients to attack Hawkfire, Jake Kane, Alice (Beth Kane), and the Bat-Family.
 Bones sends Batwoman (a recent DEO recruit) to fight Batman.
 Batwoman betrays the DEO to help her family shut down the DEO operation.
 Sadly, while not attached to this item (or any directly Batman-related item), Kate and Maggie will soon call off their engagement.
 Bummer.